 Vivado Design Suite Core Container files

 The Core Container feature simplifies working with revision control systems by providing a single file representation of an IP.
 The IP configuration and all generated output files are contained in one compressed binary file with an extension of XCIX.
 This extension is similar to the XCI file used for the IP customization file and works in a similar way.
 When adding or reading an IP, you can specify the XCIX file.
-For more information, see the Vivado Design Suite User Guide: Designing with IP (UG896).
+For more information, see this link in the Vivado Design Suite User Guide: Designing with IP (UG896).

 - User IP packaged with Vivado IP packager